FireWalkerX/fault_tolerant_router/README.md

 _NB: gem not yet published, want to have a better documentation first_

 ## Usage
 1. Configure your router interfaces as usual but **don't** set any default route.
+An interface can have more than one IP address if needed.
 2. Save an example configuration file in /etc/fault_tolerant_router.conf (use the --config option to set another location):
 `$ fault_tolerant_router generate_config`
 3. Edit /etc/fault_tolerant_router.conf

-4. _(Optional)_ Demo how the daemon works, useful if it's the first time you see it:
+4. _(Optional)_ Demo how Fault Tolerant Router works, to familiarize with it:
 `$ fault_tolerant_router --demo monitor`
 5. Generate iptables rules and integrate them with your existing ones:
 `$ fault_tolerant_router generate_iptables`
 6. _(Optional)_ Test email notification, to be sure SMTP parameters are correct and the administrator will get notifications:
 `$ fault_tolerant_router email_test`
 7. Run the daemon:
 `$ fault_tolerant_router monitor`
 Previous command will actually run Fault Tolerant Router in foreground.
 To run it in background you should use your Linux distribution specific method to start it as a system service.
 See for example [start-stop-daemon](http://manned.org/start-stop-daemon).